The Writer's Toolkit

 Creative Writing skills will be explored through exercises and texts.
 The module is participatory: this will involve writing and reading in class, as well as contributing to written exercises and discussion.

-To lay the foundations for a degree in Creative Writing
+2. Have acquired the necessary foundational knowledge and skills for a degree in Creative Writing

 No additional information available.